geraldb/talks/jigsaw.md

 Welcome to markdown madness.
 We hope you **really** enjoy using good old text for writing.

-Just type some [markdown](http://en.wikipedia.org/wiki/Markdown) and Jigsaw (w/ ) will automatically turn it into hypertext markup language (HTML).
+Just type some [markdown](http://en.wikipedia.org/wiki/Markdown) and Jigsaw (w/ Parsedown) will automatically turn it into hypertext markup language (HTML).
 *Simple as that.*

 > Quote goes here.